Stanisław Sosabowski: Early years and studies

 Stanisław Sosabowski was born on 8 May 1892 in Stanislau (Stanisławów), in what was then Austria-Hungary and is now Ivano-Frankivsk in western Ukraine.
 His father was a railway worker.
 Sosabowski graduated from a local gymnasium and in 1910 he was accepted as a student of the faculty of economy of the Jagiellonian University in Kraków.
 However, the death of his father and the poor financial situation of his family forced him to abandon his studies and return to Stanislau.
 There he became a member of Drużyny Strzeleckie, a semi-clandestine Polish national paramilitary organisation.
 He was soon promoted to the head of all Polish Scouting groups in the area.

 World War I

 In 1913, Sosabowski was drafted into the Austro-Hungarian Army.
-After training, he was promoted to the rank of corporal, serving in the 58th Infantry Regiment.
+After training, he was promoted to the rank of corporal, serving in the Imperial and Royal 58th Infantry Regiment.
 After the outbreak of World War I he fought with his unit against the Imperial Russian Army in the battles of Rzeszów, Dukla Pass and Gorlice.
-For his bravery, he was awarded several medals and promoted to first lieutenant.
+For his bravery, he was awarded the Silver Medal for Bravery 2nd Class and the Gold Medal for Bravery and promoted to first lieutenant.
 In 1915, he was badly wounded in action and withdrawn from the front.

 In November 1918, after Poland regained its independence Sosabowski volunteered for the newly formed Polish Army, but his wounds were still not healed and he was rejected as a front-line officer.
 Instead, he became a staff officer in the Ministry of War Affairs in Warsaw.